grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 "I thought the only rule is don't get hurt?"
 Shakes asked.

 "Don't get hurt, _badly_.
 Fucking yeah."
 Bastian lit a cigarette, and started pedaling away madly down the grating of the cargo hold.
-After 10 meters or so he slapped the pedals backwards and skidded for 5 more meters.
+After ten meters or so he slapped the pedals backwards and skidded for five more meters.
 "Fucking deck is still wet from the flooding!
 Good skidding."
 He said looking towards Percy with the cigarette still between his lips.

 Shakes took off after Bastian and, since he was riding a bigger bicycle, easily caught Bastian who was now spinning the tiny bicycle at a high cadence.
 But as Shakes tried to come around, Bastian swerved hard into him and drove Shakes into one of the old crates pushed up against the hull wall.